 - Ratings: Goodreads 4.2/5, Scribd 4.5/5.

 In this marketing book, the author explains the effect storytelling has on marketing and how the world view of consumers shapes their perception and understanding.
-The message of the book is basically ‘if you can frame a story in terms of the world view of consumers, they will most likely purchase your product.’
+Basically, the message of the book is ‘if you can frame a story in terms of the world view of consumers, they will most likely purchase your product.’

 It’s one of the best marketing books for newbie digital marketers who need to understand the basics of storytelling, the power of reframing, as well as the process of working with target audiences.